Acting

 A written artist statement is very important in the admissions process and should address the following questions:

-• What issues and concerns inform your artmaking practice?
+• What informs your artmaking practice?

 • Why are you applying to the Acting program at CalArts?